 Putting your draft aside for a while is very effective at refreshing your mind and connection to the writing.
 You can see things you couldn’t before.
 Novelty increases dopamine and chemicals in your brain that make you focus and pay attention (stemming from the need to look out for danger.)
 It will be easier to see things differently after space from your project.

 - Read it out loud.

 You may primarily be in relationship to the draft through the written words.
-Speaking out verbally can help connect to it in a novel way.
+Speaking out verbally can connect you to it in a novel way.

 - Ask for feedback.

 After all, isn’t the purpose of your writing to communicate and connect with others?
 You may be crystal clear about what you’re trying to say.
 Yet you may not reach your goals if clarity issues (which you can’t see because you wrote it) prevent your readers from understanding what you’re communicating.

 Find a buddy or an editor.
 When requesting feedback from a buddy, prepare specific questions to make it easier to receive the feedback you need.
 As an editor, I walk my clients through the entire process to make it easier (and more enjoyable).